allebone/help.omni.af.mil/docs/PEX/Training.md

 4. Right-Click in the Course Tasks Canvas and select Add.

 5. Give the task a unique identifier for the Task Code.
 Using the same identifier with a different number for all the tasks listed in that course will allow you to easily search for Task Codes during course builds.
 Be sure to maintain consistency with your naming scheme.
-For example, “B-52

-EW UPG-01” and “B-52 EW UPG-02”.
+For example, “B-52 EW UPG-01” and “B-52 EW UPG-02”.

 6. Other options available from this screen include the ability to send tasks to another squadron \(Send To\), delete a task, export tasks to Excel, and printing tasks by right-clicking on selected tasks.

+!!!
+NOTE
-NOTE: You can add additional tasks to your master task list.
+    You can add additional tasks to your master task list.
 However, if a task has been applied to a course via a BOI, you cannot edit or delete this task from the master Task List until it has been removed from all BOIs.

 Set Review Options

-243

-Training

 Configuring Review Options allows you to select who can review/certify student folders and how often the reviews are required.